WhiteHatInspector/emailGuesser/README.md

 free for anyone to use without having to pay for commercial products or APIs

 **Q: Why are your queries slow for each e-mail address produced?** <br/>
-A: In order to avoid getting an IP flag for a potential DDoS attack, I am using a random waiting time between 5-8 seconds before each query in these sites.
+A: In order to avoid getting an IP flag for a potential DDoS attack, I am using a random waiting time between 5-8 seconds before each request in these sites.
 Unfortunately, this makes the processing time higher than just a second for each query.
 I am working on it, to make it run faster.
 Will update if I figure a way to do so.

 **Q: Why do you generate a .txt file with results at the end?** <br/>